MatthewHerbst/react-to-print/README.md

 ### `useReactToPrint`

 For functional components, use the `useReactToPrint` hook, which accepts an object with the same configuration props as `<ReactToPrint />` and returns a `handlePrint` function which when called will trigger the print action.
 Requires React >=16.8.0.
 See the examples below for usage.
+Additionally, for-fine tuned control, the `handlePrint` callback can accept an optional `content` prop which will can be used instead of passing a `content` prop to the hook itself.

 ## Compatibility